jared-goguen/connect-rest/README.md

 Technical notes:
 * Restructure/decouple Board/Game components/containers
-* Write methods to better find abnd filter games
+* Write methods to better find and filter games

 The front end is in React (with react-router and redux).
 The back end uses the Django REST framework and only provides an API for AJAX requests from the frontend.